thanders/acmeQA/README.md

 # acmeQA
 A basic PHP Laravel survey webApp with functionality for management admin and user input

-## How to run the webApp locally on Ubuntu
+## Run the webApp locally on Ubuntu

 ### Prerequisites